samgovier/front-end-dev/epctsjs/ts.md

 Properties
 ---

-Similar to other OOP languages, properties are prevented to consuming code as values, but are actually implemented as methods, with a fixed signature and return type.
+Similar to other OOP languages, properties are presented to consuming code as values, but are actually implemented as methods, with a fixed signature and return type.

     class MyClass
     {